Ali Liebert: Life and career

 Liebert is a British Columbia native, born in Surrey and raised in Duncan.
 She has had a keen interest in performing from a young age.
 After graduating from high school, Liebert attended the Canadian College of Performing Arts in Victoria for two years before moving to Vancouver to pursue her dream of becoming a successful television and film actress.
 Her first major stage role was in the musical A Flask of Bourbon, playing the role of Veronica.

 Her television credits include roles on Fringe, The L Word, Kyle XY, Mech-X4 and a recurring role on Intelligence.
 In 2008, Liebert was cast as a lead in Sook-Yin Lee's film debut, Year of the Carnivore, the Cuba Gooding Jr. feature Hardwired as well as Blaine Thurier's A Gun to the Head.
 She also subsequently appeared in the second of three Molson Canadian commercials titled "It's an unwritten code in Canada...".
 In 2012, Liebert's recent role as Betty, in the wartime miniseries Bomb Girls, received much critical acclaim including a Canadian Screen Award in 2015.
 Liebert is queer and has discussed using her work to support queer representation.

 In 2011, Liebert founded Sociable Films, a boutique film production company based in Vancouver with Nicholas Carella and Michelle Ouellet.
 Through her company, she has produced projects such as Afterparty, A Heart Unbroken, Salvator and This Feels Nice, currently in post-production.

 She directed the 2022 television film The Holiday Sitter.

+In 2023, Liebert acted opposite Humberly González in Friends and Family Christmas, The Hallmark Channel's first Christmas romantic comedy featuring a lesbian couple.